 [Section 18 inserted by No. 17 of 1993 s.
 8.]

-19. Time at which value to be ascertained
+19. Time at which value to be ascertained for general valuation

 When a general valuation of rateable land is made in a valuation district, any value assigned to land shall be the value as at the date of valuation fixed by the Valuer-General, being a date not earlier than 1 July in the financial year in which the general valuation is commenced.